Alicia Fox: Women's revolution (2015–2017)

 On June 15, 2015, Fox was a part of the Divas that Paige tried to rally on Raw in an attempt to take a stand against The Bella Twins and join her, but no one accepted the offer.
 Three days later on SmackDown, Fox assisted Brie Bella in her match against Paige, and thus aligning herself with The Bella Twins and formed "Team Bella".
 After weeks of Team Bella outnumbering Paige, Naomi, and Tamina, Stephanie McMahon called for a "revolution" in the WWE Divas Division by introducing the debuting Charlotte and Becky Lynch as Paige's allies, and NXT Women's Champion Sasha Banks aligning with Naomi and Tamina, leading to a brawl between the three teams.
 The three teams would ultimately face off, on August 23, at SummerSlam in a three team elimination match.
 Team Bella would first eliminate Team B.A.D. when Brie Bella pinned Tamina, however Team PCB would win the match after Brie was pinned by Becky Lynch.
-On the August 25 episode of Tough Enough, Fox make a special appearance on the finale of the sixth season, wrestling finalists Amanda and eventual winner Sara Lee.
+On the August 25 episode of Tough Enough, Fox made a special appearance on the finale of the sixth season, wrestling finalists Amanda and eventual winner Sara Lee.
 While Nikki Bella was off television with an injury, Fox spent the remainder of 2015 competing occasionally in singles matches and tag team matches with Brie Bella.